daparic/CalculatorFrontend/README.md

 ```

 Launch the [CalculatorBackend](https://github.com/daparic/CalculatorBackend.git) because the
-actual operation is perform by the backend.
+actual operation is performed by the backend.